w3bdesign/nextjs-woocommerce/README.md

 ## Features

 - Connect to Woocommerce REST API and list name, price and display image for products
+- List all product categories on a separate page
+- API support for creating new Woocommerce orders (not connected to cart contents yet)
 - Tailwind CSS for styling
 - Minimalistic and responsive design
 - Custom API endpoints